 Working with Media

-The API supports various media types including images, audio, and video.
+The API supports various media types including images, audio, video and pdf.

 Function Calling